hoang208/weekend-redux-feedback-loop/README.md

 ## Description & Approach

 In order to better understand where each path should lead to, I created a flow chart of how each path is interconnected.
-This allowed me to keep organized as I was away of what each component should be doing.
+This allowed me to keep organized as I was aware of what each component should be doing.
 ![](concept.png)